thradams/cake/ownership.md

  close(server_socket);
 ```

-> Note: The location and usage of the qualifier \_Owner is similar to
-the const qualifier.
-For pointers, it goes after *, and for this socket sample,
-it can be before int.
-The owner qualifier belongs to the object (memory)
-that holds the reference.
+> Note: The location and usage of the qualifier \_Owner is similar to the const qualifier.
+For pointers, it goes after *, and for this socket sample, it can be before int.
+The \_Owner qualifier belongs to the object (memory)that holds the reference.

-When a struct or union have at least one owner object we can say the struct is
-a owner object too.
+When a struct or union have at least one owner object we can say the struct is a owner object too.

 **Rule:** Owner objects cannot be discarded.